kodedbyKirti/ApexMirror/README.md

 - **Export Capabilities**: CSV data export for further analysis

+## NOTE
-==> NOTE= need to run app.py in the backend part in vs to run the index.html for the feature ANALYSE YOUR LAP.
+need to run app.py in the backend part in vs to run the index.html for the feature ANALYSE YOUR LAP.
 ## Tech Stack

 ### Backend